Call/Text: (678) 329 9029

 When you go to college, normally, the first degree you can get is an undergraduate degree.
 This is the basic 4-year diploma that allows you to become a professional.
 After this, there are post-graduate degrees that you can choose to pursue.

-The most common path for anyone who goes to college is getting their undergraduate degree, then a master’s degree, and then a doctorate degree, or PhD.
+The most common path for anyone that goes to college is getting their undergraduate degree, then a master's degree, and then a doctorate degree, or PhD.
 For nursing students, this can be a little different.
 Nurses have two types of terminal degrees that they can get:

 • A DNP (Doctor of Nursing Practice)